Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 We developed pyxccd mainly for the below purposes:

-1. **Near real-time monitoring**: This package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes;
+1. **Near real-time monitoring**: Implements the unique S-CCD algorithm, which recursively updates model coefficients and enables timely change detection.

-2. **The latest version of CCDC (COLD)**: The COLD algorithm has the highest breakpoint detection accuracy than the ever, and has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_;
+2. **Latest CCDC (COLD)**: Integrates the advanced COLD algorithm, offering the highest retrospective breakpoint detection accuracy to date, validated against `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_.

-3. **Large-scale time-series processing in the desktop environment**: the core of pyxccd was coded in C language with the superior computing efficiency and small memory usage;
+3. **Efficient Large-scale time-series processing**: The core of pyxccd is written in C language, ensuring high computational efficiency and low memory usage in the desktop as well as HPC environments.

-4. **Using dataset other than Landsat**: pyxccd supports the use of any band combination from any sensor (such as Sentinel-2, MODIS, GOSIF, SMAP, etc);
+4. **Flexible multi-sensor support**: Supports arbitrary band combinations from diverse sensors (e.g., Sentinel-2, MODIS, GOSIF, and SMAP) in addition to Landsat.

-5. **Continuous time-series signal decomposition **: S-CCD allows continuously outputting trend and seasonal signal components as "states", allowing for 1) detecting inter-segment variations such as yearly phenological shifts, and 2) gap filling accounting for land cover conversion (temporal breaks)
+5. **Continuous time-series signal decomposition **: S-CCD outputs trend and seasonal components as continuous “states”, enabling (a) detection of subtle inter-segment variations such as annual phenological shifts and (b) gap filling that accounts for land cover conversions (temporal breaks).

 1. Installation